mmollina/mappoly2/README.md

 6. [x] DONE ~~Integrate emission probabilities to address global genotyping error, within the multilocus approach to improve accuracy.~~

-7. [ ] TODO Develop a procedure to calculate conditional probabilities of genotypes:
+7. [ ] ~~TODO Develop a procedure to calculate conditional probabilities of genotypes:~~
-    - When genotypes from both parents are informative.
+    - ~~When genotypes from both parents are informative.~~
-    - When only the genotype from one parent is informative.
+    - ~~When only the genotype from one parent is informative.~~
-    - When genotypes from both parents are informative, with error consideration.
+    - ~~When genotypes from both parents are informative, with error consideration.~~
-    - When only the genotype from one parent is informative, with error consideration.
+    - ~~When only the genotype from one parent is informative, with error consideration.~~
+    - Mostly done by implementing functions 'calc_genoprob_biallelic' and 'calc_genoprob_biallelic_single'.
+However, still need to implement the R wrapper functions

 8. [ ] TODO Implement function add_marker, given a phased map.
 Use pre-computed conditional probabilities of genotypes.